dwheelerau/dalmations/README.md

 XXXX *et al*:DIO:XXXXX

 ## Requirements
 This software has been tested on Ubuntu 14.04 and 16.06.
-This scripts are writen in pure python and only require python 2.7 installed on the machine.
-The software might run on Mac and windows as long as python 2.7 is installed, but this has not been tested.
+This scripts are written in pure python and only require python 2.7 installed on the machine.
+The software may run on Mac and windows as long as python 2.7 is installed, but this has not been tested.

 ## Installation